danielres/svelte-dageditor/README.md

 # @danielres/svelte-dageditor

-An advanced DAG (directed acyclic graph) editor component for Svelte[Kit].
+An advanced editable DAG (directed acyclic graph) component for Svelte[Kit].

 This is basically a treeview of interconnected nodes, with the ability to add, remove, rename, delete, and move nodes around.
 The major difference with a traditional tree structure, is that nodes can have multiple parents.

+This allows to create flexible multi-dimensional datastructures/taxonomies/classification systems beyond the limitations of the more common flat or tree-like structures.

 - No extra dependencies
 - Written in TypeScript
 - Supports Svelte 3 and SvelteKit
-- Supports undo/redo
+- Provides undo/redo
-- Supports (svelte native) drag and drop
+- Uses (svelte native) drag and drop
 - Comes with default styles (copy [them](https://github.com/danielres/svelte-dageditor/blob/main/src/lib/components/tree.postcss) to your project and customize them as you wish)
 - 9Kb (unpacked, all included)